cvetomir-todorov/Workflow/docs/observability-health.md

 * Executed by k8s regularly via `readinessProbe`
   - Started after the `startupProbe` has succeeded, if there was any
   - Independent from the `livenessProbe` success/failure
+* Provides `Success`/`Failure` result
 * Indicates whether container is ready to accept traffic
 * If probe fails container is removed from the load balancer
 * Implementation - should include checking dependencies availability
     - All dependencies should be checked simultaneously
     - For a URL - send HTTP `HEAD` request
-    - For a DB - query `SELECT 1`
+    - For a DB - query `SELECT 1` or similar alternative
-    - Internal service - call `/readyz`
+    - For an internal service - call `/readyz`
 * Shared dependency
     - One that is used by all pods in the deployment
     - Could break all pods in the deployment
     - Requires timeout > max response timeout for the dependency
     - May need to increase `failureThreshold` count
-* Dependency not available
+* When a dependency is not available
     - The component could return data from cache for `GET` requests
-    - The component fails for `PUT`/`POST` requests
+    - The component should fail for `PUT`/`POST` requests
-    - Response indicating degradation could be better than failure in some cases
+    - Consider response indicating degradation, rather than failure

 # Resources